Gaskell Lefthanded Flying V

 Nearly every guitar manufacturer in the world makes a Flying V. Original Flying Vs have at different times been made left handed but variations and choices were always limited.

 The Gaskell V6, introduced 2008, is my version of the Flying V. It is not the same.
 The most obvious change is the headstock.
 I really disliked the original headstock.
 It was too long and pointy.
 It ruined the proportions of the guitar.
 I redesigned the headstock to be shorter and more stylish.
 I didn't like the original "busy-looking" pick guard either so I went for a very different pick guard: a Randy Rhoads V pick guard.
-As a custom guitar this is all a matter of preference.
-Pick guard, or not?
-Everything is up to you.
+I believe this is the best looking V-guitar.
+I was particularly proud of this model and I made a lot of them.
+It sold well.
+They are all around the world.